Deanogit/breathe-25/README.md

 ###### The Learning Journey

-This project has helped me to consolidate my knowledge of - @keyframes and animations in CSS - working with the DOM - how CSS is interpreted
+**This project has helped me to consolidate my knowledge of**

+- @keyframes and animations in CSS

+- working with the DOM

+- how CSS is interpreted

-This project has helped me to learn new skills such as - Using data attributes in html - setTimeout & setInterval in JS - using pseudo elements (::before) - UX/UI fundamentals
+**This project has helped me to learn new skills such as**

+- Using data attributes in html

+- setTimeout & setInterval in JS

+- using pseudo elements (::before)

+- UX/UI fundamentals

-This project has helped me to realise I can still learn a lot about - accesibility, how can I best design web applications for ALL users, I'd like to build using ARIA etc - looks like I can still improve how I use markdown also - git aswell, i only really commit and push to one branch...
+**This project has helped me to realise I can still learn a lot about**

+- accesibility, how can I best design web applications for ALL users, I'd like to build using ARIA etc

+- looks like I can still improve how I use markdown also

+- git aswell, i only really commit and push to one branch...

+**TO DO**

+- implement cancel button

+- look at the date object, how can I implement the countdowntimer so the seconds render 00:01

+- get some feedback on UI/UX